Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 That said, DO NOT skimp on the sunscreen!
 Every single skin tone and color needs sunscreen.

-#2 It Not as Prone to Dryness
+#2 It is Not as Prone to Dryness

 Olive skin tends to be oilier, and this protects the skin from harsh elements of the environment, like dryness and wrinkles.